ramonitzzz/AbetaPlaqueDetection/README.md

+# Aß plaque detection

-Script for analyzing beta-amyloid plaques in mouse brain images
+Script for analyzing beta-amyloid plaques in mouse brain IHC staining confocal images.